Slow Cooker Southwestern Chili

 Ingredients

-- Onion – About 1/2 an onion.
-I use yellow (brown) onions for cooking.
+- Onion – About 1/2 an onion, diced; yellow or white onion works well.

-- 28-ounce can crushed tomatoes – Use fire roasted for a bit more flavor, if you like.
+- 28-ounce can crushed tomatoes – For extra flavor, I love using fire roasted tomatoes.

-- Corn niblets – Frozen or canned and drained.
+- Corn niblets – Frozen or canned and drained; adds sweetness and texture.

 How To Make Southwestern Slow Cooker Chili